syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Control-Whether-OLE-Drag-and-Drop-is-Supported-in-the-Grid.md

 ---
 layout: post
 title: Control whether OLE Drag-and-Drop is supported in Grid | Syncfusion
-description: Learn here all about how to control whether ole drag-and-drop is supported in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to control whether ole drag-and-drop is supported in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug